If you live in China, one of the first new words you probably learned was VPN.

-How to Set Up a VPN
+How to Set Up a VPN Service For China Use

 There are hundreds of VPN providers, but you should know that VPNs are volatile in China.
 Some days your VPN provider can be blocked, some days they are not, and then there’s a day it can be suddenly completely blocked.
 Therefore, you’ll need a reliable VPN provider.

 ExpressVPN is a popular commercial VPN provider.
 To use this, you may follow the steps below:

 1. Choose your ExpressVPN plan, sign up & purchase.

 3. Once signed in, Select “Set Up ExpressVPN” under “Active Subscriptions.”

 4. Download or set up the VPN on your operating system.
 Each operating system category has a different setup procedure.
 Follow the directions specific to your OS.
 For example, to get a VPN for Windows 10, just click the Download button to get the app.

 ExpressVPN is compatible with almost all operating systems, and here’s a link providing a walk-through tutorial on how to set up their application.

 5. Once all set up, you’ll only need to open the ExpressVPN app, connect to one of their servers and you may now access the blocked websites as you normally do. (source)

 How to Access Facebook in China